-- This Network VT key functionality requires the use of the SVMi centralized voicemail feature. - MMC 825 USE REMOTE VM must be turned on in the nodes remote to the centralized voicemail hardware before the VT key in the remote nodes can use the station group number of the node with the SVMi card. - MMC 722/723 (program VT key with centralized voicemail station group extender, for remote nodes). - This feature is supported over Q-sig and IP networking.
+- This Network VT key functionality requires the use of the SVMi centralized voicemail feature. - MMC 825 USE REMOTE VM must be turned on in the nodes remote to the centralized voicemail hardware before the VT key in the remote nodes can use the station group number of the node with the SVMi card. - MMC 722/723 (program VT key with centrailized voicemail station group extender, for remote nodes). - This feature is supported over IP networking only on the OfficeServ 7030.